Injury Prevention for Active Duty Personnel

 Skip Navigation LinksDCPH-A Home / Topics / Diseases & Conditions / Injury Prevention for Active Duty Personnel

-An injuryExternal Link is damage to a body caused by an external energy (e.g., acute or repeated mechanical traumas, environmental, biological, chemical, or electrical sources).
-Injuries that require a medical visit are captured in the Service members' electronic health record (EHR).
+Injuries that require a medical visit are captured in the service member's electronic health record (EHR).
 Military public health experts analyze EHR and report statistics by type of causal energy source (referred to as the "Taxonomy of Injuries").External Link

 Injuries are the leading reason for military medical visits (click image).

-• There are 2 to 4 times more medical visits for injuries as the next most common reason which is behavioral and mental health.
+• This is 2 to 4 times more medical visits than needed for the next most common reason which is behavioral and mental health.

-• Injuries degrade force readiness through millions of lost duty and training days and $ billions annually.
+• Injuries degrade force readiness through millions of lost duty/training days and $ billions annually.

 • Prior heat-, cold-weather, or MSK injuries to a particular body region can predispose a person to a similar injury or long-term injury-related condition.